digitallawyer/openlegaldictionary/_definitions/fornication.md

 title: Fornication
 permalink: "/definitions/fornication.html"
 body: Unlawful sexual ln-tercourse between two unmarried persons.
-Further, if one of the persons be married and the other not, lt ls fornication on the part of the latter, though adultery for the former.
+Further, if one of the persons be married and the other not, it is fornication on the part of the latter, though adultery for the former.
 In some Jurisdictions, however, by statute, It is adultery on the part of both persons if the woman is married, whether the man is married or not.
 Banks v.
 State, 96 Ala.
 78, 11 South.
 404; Hood v.
 State,